 When it comes to the bounds of the parameters, this is a mystery for the mixed models of this class.
 This is because the recursive relations are complicated, and calculating the discount matrix or anything like that becomes challenging.
-The usual bounds should still be okay, but keep in mind that these mixed models are typically not very stable.
-So from my experience, the smoothing parameters should be as low as possible, assuming that the initial values guarantee a working model (not breaking on some of the observations).
+The usual bounds should still be okay, but keep in mind that these mixed models are typically not very stable and might exhibit explosive behaviour even, for example, with \(\beta=0.1\).
+So from my experience, the smoothing parameters in these models should be as low as possible, assuming that the initial values guarantee a working model (not breaking on some of the observations).